spicata/spicata-and-11ty/notes/Naming Convention for Alkene.md

-# Naming Convention for Alkene
+# Naming Convention for Alkene #raw
 - The parent compound is the longest chain containing the double bond
 - It is numbered from the end which the C=C is closer
 	- But-2-ene